enenery/CTP-Plugr-BackEnd/README.md

 3. Run migration
   sequelize db:migrate

+-> Now you should see the changes reflected in your database.

 How to create a new model:

   sequelize model:generate --name modelName --attributes columnName1:datatype, columbName2:datatype

- -> After you run this command, you will see your model created in the model directory as well as the initial migration file for that model
+ -> After you run this command, you will see your model created in the model directory as well as the initial migration file for that model.